 Molecular mechanisms of epigenetic gene regulation

 Brewster, R.C., Gavins, G.C., Günthardt, B., Farr, S., Webb.
-K.M., Voigt, P., & Hulme, A.N.
+K.M., Voigt, P., and Hulme, A.N.
 (2016).
 Chloromethyl-triazole: a new motif for site-selective pseudo-acylation of proteins.
 Chem.
 Commun.
 52, 12230–12232.

-Voigt, P., Leroy, G., Drury, W.J., Zee, B.M., Son, J., Beck, D B., Young, N.L., Garcia, B A., and Reinberg, D. (2012).
+Voigt, P., Leroy, G., Drury, W.J., Zee, B.M., Son, J., Beck, D.B., Young, N.L., Garcia, B.A., and Reinberg, D. (2012).
 Asymmetrically Modified Nucleosomes.
 Cell 151, 181–193.